MrPowers/neapowers/content/investing/stanley-druckenmiller.md

 We're right now in the crux of when the baby boomer retirement will accelerate.

 For 20 years, foreigners were buying Treasuries.
-This was violated in Spring 2020.
+This trend was reversed in Spring 2020.
 We went from a $500 billion a year into Treasuries to an outflow from Treasuries.